papaaya/ai-navigator/README.md

 # ai-navigator
-Use Agent AI to optimize a safe navigation path with text, audio and map instructions.
+Use Agent AI to optimize a safe navigation path with text, audio and map instructions. a